 Seek an Advisor

-If it seems impossible that you will find a way, consider consulting an attorney who specializes in financial consumer rights.
+If it seems impossible that you will find a way to pay down student debt, consider consulting an attorney who specializes in financial consumer rights.
 They may find that you have a predatory type loan and that changing loan service providers could make all the difference.

 If your loan company is operating illegally, there is also a chance of taking them to court for their actions.
-It is always best to seek out an advisor who can help you navigate this time in your life.
+It is always best to seek out a consumer rights attorney who can help you navigate this time in your life.